-Award Amount: up to $20,000
+Award Amount: $20,000

 - Foundations of machine learning and artificial intelligence (AI)

 - Human-data-system interfaces (including human-computer interaction, augmented and virtual reality (AR/VR), robotics)

 PIs will be expected to identify which of these six areas their proposal is most closely aligned with, although exceptional proposals in other data science-related research areas will also be considered.
 PIs will also be expected to identify specific external funding opportunities they are planning to pursue based their seed grant.